-\textbf{Reducing language bias via VIG-guided training.} Recent work has identified a form of text bias in LVLMs, termed ``blind faith in text'', where models follow misleading textual cues instead of relying on the image~\cite{deng2025words}.
+\textbf{Increased attention to visual tokens.} To better understand why VIG-guided training improves performance, we examine how the model allocates attention to visual tokens.
+Following the analysis protocol of~\citet{kaduri25what}, we evaluate the models on a subset of the MS-COCO~\cite{lin2014coco} validation set and measure the proportion of attention weights assigned to image tokens relative to the total attention at each layer.
+This ratio effectively summarizes the strength of visual reference across network depth.
+As shown in Fig.~\ref{fig:var-line}, the VIG-trained model consistently assigns a larger fraction of attention to visual tokens than the vanilla LLaVA-1.5 7B model.
+The gap is especially pronounced in the middle layers, which have been identified as crucial for semantic feature extraction from visual inputs~\cite{jiang2025devils,kaduri25what}.
+These results indicate that VIG-guided selective training encourages the model to refer more strongly to visual evidence.
+Further analyses on LLaVA-1.5 13B and ShareGPT4V 7B are provided in the Appendix~\ref{suppl:var}. \textbf{Reducing language bias via VIG-guided training.} Recent work has identified a form of text bias in LVLMs, termed ``blind faith in text'', where models follow misleading textual cues instead of relying on the image~\cite{deng2025words}.
 To evaluate whether VIG-guided training mitigates this behavior, we adopt the evaluation protocol of~\citet{deng2025words} on VQAv2~\cite{goyal17making}, using LLaVA-1.5 7B as the baseline.